Wet Tropics of Queensland: Flora

 The site contains many unique features such as over 390 rare plant species, which includes 74 species that are threatened.
 There are at least 85 species that are endemic to the area, 13 different types of rainforest and 29 species of mangrove, which is more than anywhere else in the country.
-Of the 19 families of primitive flowering plants worldwide, 12 are found in the Wet Tropics including two families found nowhere else.
+Of the 28 families of near-basal (primitive) flowering plants worldwide, 16 are found in the Wet Tropics including two families found nowhere else.
 This includes at least 50 individual species which are endemic to the area.

 90 species of orchids have been noted.
 The large rare trees Stockwellia or Vic Stockwell's Puzzle Stockwellia quadrifida (Myrtaceae) grow only in restricted areas of "well developed upland rain forest" in the Wet Tropics.
 They continue living today as descendants of, and very similar to, the ancient Gondwanan ancestors of the Eucalypts, which diversified into so many different species forms of all the Eucalypt plants today.
 65% of Australia's fern species are protected here, including all seven of the ancient fern species.